srdjanmutlak/Etherscan-Task/README.md

 Notes and suggestions on potential automation process are in TestLink document.
 Download and read it, because Git might not support some font changes that were done recently.

 //  take notice: solveGoogleReCAPTCHA only exists in Custom commands solution.
 Usage of realHover also exists only in Custom commands solution.
+Login test is the last test in testingRegisterPage.